Which Oil is Best for a Kidney Patient?

 Pecan oil also contains tocopherol, phenols, and phytosterols.
 These compounds are antioxidants that may kill cancer cells from multiplying.

-Pecan oil can be cold-pressed or refined.
-Cold-pressed varieties are a better option to avoid harsh chemicals.
+There are cold-pressed and refined pecan oil options.
+Cold-pressed varieties are a better option to avoid harsh chemicals and preserve nutrients.

 Rice Bran Oil